Election Day: November 3, 2026

 Judicial races in Mississippi are nonpartisan by law.
 Candidates do not run under a party label.
 Under Canon 5 of the Mississippi Code of Judicial Conduct, judicial candidates have specific restrictions on campaign conduct, including that they cannot personally solicit campaign contributions.

 You can contribute online through our donation page.
 Mississippi law limits individual contributions to $2,500 per election cycle and corporate contributions to $1,000 per calendar year.
-All contributions go to RCC for Chancery 2026, not to the candidate personally.
+All contributions go to the Committee to Elect Rhonda C. Cooper Chancery Court Judge, not to the candidate personally.
 Please note that campaign contributions are not tax deductible.

 Absolutely!
 We need volunteers for door-to-door canvassing, phone banking, event support, social media outreach, yard sign distribution, voter rides to polls, house parties, and church and community outreach.
 Visit our volunteer page to sign up.